Bank of America Q1 profits fall 12%, much less than rivals

 AP Business Writer

 NEW YORK (AP) — Bank of America posted a 12% decline in first-quarter profits from a year earlier, a decline that was much less than the ones its rivals had reported the previous week.
-The nation’s second-largest bank was helped by higher net interest income and no noticeable exposure to Russian assets.
+The nation’s second-largest bank was helped by higher net interest income and very modest exposure to Russian assets.

 The Charlotte, North Carolina-based bank said it earned a profit of $7.1 billion, or 80 cents a share, compared with a profit of $8.05 billion, or 86 cents a share, in the same period a year earlier.
 The results were better than what analysts had forecasted, according to FactSet.

-While BofA’s profits fell like the other big five Wall Street bank s this quarter, their results were helped by a few factors that helped the bank do better than its rivals this quarter.
+While BofA’s profits fell like the other big five Wall Street bank s this quarter, their results were helped by a few factors that helped the bank do better than its rivals.

 Like other banks, BofA saw a drop in investment banking revenues and fees in the quarter as businesses refrained from deal-making due to market volatility.
 Trading revenues were down in the quarter, also due to market volatility.